rokibulslam/real-state-client-mern/README.md

-# Welocome To my Websites Frontend Repository(Ongoing)
+# Welocome To my Websites Frontend Repository

 Here is my Project Link [MY HOME](https://real-state-mern.web.app/).

 ### This is a MERN stack project

 ### Technology Used:
-### Frontend:
-* HTML, CSS, Javascript, ES6, React, React router v@6, Firebase Authentication, Bootstrap, Material UI, Context API.
+* React, Redux, Redux Thunk, Redux Persist, React router v@6,  Bootstrap, Material UI, Context API.
-### Backend:
-* CRUD operartion with Nodejs, Express, MongoDB
+* NodeJS, ExpressJS, MongoDB
-### Other Technology:
+* Payment Gateway(Stripe), Firebase Authentication,
-* Fontawesome Icon, React Icon,Heroku for backend deployment, Firebase for frontend development.
+* Fontawesome Icon, React Icon,

 ### Features:
-* Fully Responsive Web Application
+* Responsive Web Application
-* User Authentication.
-User can login with email, password or google sign in option.
-New user can register for first time.
-* Two Dashboard facilities.
-One is for user dashboard and other is Admin Dashboard.
-User can not get access of admin dashboard.
-* When an admin login to website, it redirects to admin dashboard.
+* Shopping Cart
+* Payment Gateway
+* Login with Google or Register
+* User & Admin Dashboard
+    # Admin_Roles
+    * Manage Users(Can make a user admin/user).
+Except Super Admin
+    * Add Products
+    * Delete Product
-* Admin can delete Apartments, Add Product in different categories.
+    * Update Product
-* Admin also see all orders in Manage order section and can manage order by canceling order, change order status.
-* User can see user dashboard.
-He can add review and this review show on homepage dynamically
-* User can manage order, can cancel order, see order status.

-### Redux, Payment gateway, JWT, Shopping cart will be implemented soon.....
+    * See All Orders
+    * Update Order Status, Cancel Order
+    # User_Roles
+    * See Orders
+    * Cancel Order & See order status
+    * Give Review
+### Achievement
+* Now using Redux is enjoyable for me.
+But boilerplate code is too much.
+In my next project I definitely use Redux Toolkit & RTK Query.
+* Can develope authentication system with firebase.
+* Dashboard Management with user/admin was challanging for me because of google login & register user.
+I learn a lot from here such as local storage give me a solution.
+* Specially lots of backend knowladge is on my basket.
+Such as mongoDB query, middleware, Express the tiny framework but very powerfull.
+### Lots of error, undefined takes my time but gives me lots of knowladge, experience for my future project.

+### Thank you